 Over the past decade, Valley Power Plant emissions have decreased significantly, including a 65 percent reduction in sulfur dioxide emissions.
 In October 2010, the U.S. Environmental Protection Agency commented on the air quality improvements, noting that the community monitor closest to the Valley plant – the 16th Street Community Health Center monitor – has the lowest monitored ozone levels in southeast Wisconsin.
 Converting the plant’s fuel source from coal to natural gas will further enhance its environmental performance.

 In August 2012, we announced plans to convert Valley Power Plant’s fuel source from coal to natural gas to help reduce operating costs and enhance environmental performance.
 Estimates indicate the conversion will result in about a 1 percent decrease in electric rates and up to a 7-8 percent increase in steam rates.

-We filed applications on April 26, 2013, with the Public Service Commission of Wisconsin for approval to convert the fuel source to natural gas and upgrade the natural gas infrastructure near the facility.
-The electric capacity of the plant is expected to remain at 280 megawatts.
-The conversion is expected to cost $65 million to $70 million.
-If approved, completion of the conversion is targeted for late 2015 or early 2016.
+We filed applications on April 26, 2013, with the Public Service Commission of Wisconsin (PSCW) for approval to convert the fuel source to natural gas and upgrade the natural gas infrastructure near the facility.
+On March 17, 2014, the PSCW issued a Certificate of Authority (PDF) approving the project.

 Switching fuel sources requires converting the existing boilers from coal to natural gas.
 Boiler conversion entails removing the existing coal burning equipment, installing natural gas piping and burners, and modifying the combustion controls.
 The project also requires modifying or replacing auxiliary systems, equipment and plant controls.